mbuesch/letmein/SECURITY.md

 # Security hardening

-The public network facing daemon `letmeind` supports the security hardening technique [seccomp](https://en.wikipedia.org/wiki/Seccomp).
+The public network facing daemon `letmeind`, the firmware update daemon `letmeinfwd` and the client application `letmein` support the security hardening technique [seccomp](https://en.wikipedia.org/wiki/Seccomp).

 Seccomp basically disables all Operating System Calls (syscalls) that are not required by the application.

-By default seccomp is disabled in `letmeind`.
+By default seccomp is disabled.
-To enabled it, edit `/opt/letmein/etc/letmeind.conf` and set the seccomp option:
+To enabled it, edit `/opt/letmein/etc/letmeind.conf` and `/opt/letmein/etc/letmein.conf` and set the seccomp option:

 ```
 [GENERAL]